2.c) Newton’s Third Law or Law of Action and Reaction

 This effect is similar to the bond energy in chemistry.
 An intuitive example can be the volume under the sheets of two balls in the bed, when they are together it will be minimal.

-In any case, we feel obliged to explicit we are grateful to Newton for his Law of Action and Reaction and his position on finding explanations of physical nature.
+In any case, we are grateful to Newton for his Law of Action and Reaction and his position on finding explanations of physical nature.
 Also, for using common sense in a world where almost no one knows nor gives answers; and the rest, either they stretch out time, creates new and vibrant dimensions, they feed off negative apples or come and go to other worlds or parallel universes.

 From a scientific point of view, there cannot be an exchange between what is real or physical and what is imaginary or abstract, despite how much one can end up confusing concepts.
 Likewise, the real world does not end when a person dies.
 Nor a person's spiritual world ends, but that is more of love philosophy than Physics science.